Mwadz/Unsupervised-Learning/README.md

 **Part 3: Association Rules**

-This section ivolves creation of association rules that allow us to identify relationships between variables in the dataset.
+This section ivolves creation of association rules that allow us to identify relationships between items in a supermarket(variables in a dataset).
 This is done using a separate dataset that comprises groups of items that will be associated with others.
 Just like in the other sections, you will also be required to provide insights for your analysis.

 **Part 4: Anomaly Detection**